 • Notice of Denial of Medical Coverage (Integrated Denial Notice): Medicare Advantage plans and Medicaid issue these notices if they will not cover any part of a service.

-• Hospital-Issued Notice of Noncoverage (HINN): Hospitals use this form if Medicare coverage for inpatient stays is ending.
+• Hospital Issued Notice of Noncoverage (HINN): Hospitals use this form if Medicare coverage for inpatient stays is ending.

 • Notice of Medicare Non-Coverage (NOMNC): This notice is similar to the HINN, but it refers to inpatient care in an SNF, rehabilitation facility, or hospice.
+A person will receive this at least 2 days before the coverage ends.

 Each appeals form requires basic personal information and some details of the claim.
 People must include details of the service or item they are appealing and why they think Medicare’s decision is incorrect.
-They also need to provide supporting evidence, such as a doctor’s letters, test results, or diagnosis information.

 Decision notification limits